I-CAN-hack/automotive/README.md

    - Kenel built in driver (`peak_usb`).
 The kernel driver properly implements `IFF_ECHO`, but has a rather small TX queue.
 This should not cause any issues, but it can be inreased with `ifconfig can0 txqueuelen <size>`.
    - Out-of-tree driver (`pcan`) that can be [downloaded](https://www.peak-system.com/fileadmin/media/linux/index.htm) from Peak System's website.
 The out-of-tree driver is not recommended as it does  not implement `IFF_ECHO`.
   - neoVI/ValueCAN: Use of Intrepid Control System's devices is not recommended due to issues in their SocketCAN driver.
 If many frames are transmitted simultaneously it will cause the whole system/kernel to hang. [intrepid-socketcan-kernel-module#20](https://github.com/intrepidcs/intrepid-socketcan-kernel-module/issues/20) tracks this issue.
+ - Vector Devices are supported through the Vector XL Driver Library, and can be abled using the `vector-xl` feature.
+Make sure to distribute `vxlapi64.dll` alongside your application.

 ### Implementing a New Adapter